mariubog/oauth-client-sample/README.md

 Link to access resource protected by Oauth , uri does NOT require login on client side.
-Resource is not acquired.Authorization is required.(If acces token had been acquired earlier this method completest and returnd desired results)
+Resource is not acquired.Authorization is required.(If acces token had been acquired earlier this method completes and returns desired results)

 `http://localhost:8005/results-nonauthorized`